goemerge/uppy/website/src/docs/angular.md

 @Component({
   // Snip
   styleUrls: [
-    '../node_modules/@uppy/core/dist/style.css',
+    "../node_modules/@growthcloud/core/dist/style.css",
-    '../node_modules/@uppy/dashboard/dist/style.css',
+    "../node_modules/@growthcloud/dashboard/dist/style.css",
   ],
 })
-class{}
+class {}
 ```

-Import general Core styles from `@uppy/core/dist/style.css` first, then add the Dashboard styles from `@uppy/dashboard/dist/style.css`.
+Import general Core styles from `@growthcloud/core/dist/style.css` first, then add the Dashboard styles from `@growthcloud/dashboard/dist/style.css`.
 A minified version is also available as `style.min.css` at the same path.

-⚠️ The `@uppy/dashboard` plugin includes CSS for the Dashboard itself, and the various plugins used by the Dashboard, such as ([`@uppy/status-bar`](/docs/status-bar) and [`@uppy/informer`](/docs/informer)).
-If you also use the `@uppy/status-bar` or `@uppy/informer` plugin directly, you should not include their CSS files, but instead only use the one from the `@uppy/dashboard` plugin.
+⚠️ The `@growthcloud/dashboard` plugin includes CSS for the Dashboard itself, and the various plugins used by the Dashboard, such as ([`@growthcloud/status-bar`](/docs/status-bar) and [`@growthcloud/informer`](/docs/informer)).
+If you also use the `@growthcloud/status-bar` or `@growthcloud/informer` plugin directly, you should not include their CSS files, but instead only use the one from the `@growthcloud/dashboard` plugin.

 Styles for Provider plugins, like Google Drive and Instagram, are also bundled with Dashboard styles.
-Styles for other plugins, such as `@uppy/url` and `@uppy/webcam`, are not included.
+Styles for other plugins, such as `@growthcloud/url` and `@growthcloud/webcam`, are not included.
 If you are using those, please see their docs and make sure to include styles for them as well.

 #### Props

-The `<uppy-dashboard-modal />` component supports all `@uppy/dashboard` options to be passed as an object on the `props` prop.
+The `<uppy-dashboard-modal />` component supports all `@growthcloud/dashboard` options to be passed as an object on the `props` prop.
 An Uppy instance must be provided in the `[uppy]=''` prop.
 Additionally, it takes an `[open]=''` prop, telling it which state to display in

-The `<uppy-dashboard-modal />` cannot be passed to a `target:` option of a remote provider or plugins such as [`@uppy/webcam`][].
-To use other plugins like [`@uppy/webcam`][] with the `<uppy-dashboard-modal />` component, first add them to the Uppy instance, and then specify their `id` in the options you pass.
+The `<uppy-dashboard-modal />` cannot be passed to a `target:` option of a remote provider or plugins such as [`@growthcloud/webcam`][].
+To use other plugins like [`@growthcloud/webcam`][] with the `<uppy-dashboard-modal />` component, first add them to the Uppy instance, and then specify their `id` in the options you pass.

 ### `<uppy-drag-drop />`